 Fall of 2014: A Proton rocket to launch Ekspress-AM7 communications satellite for Russian Satellite Communications Company, RSCC.
 The satellite will replace Ekspress-AM1 in the orbital position of 40 degrees East logitude.
 (As of August 2013.
 Originally planned for launch in the beginning of 2014.)

-2014: A Proton rocket to complete the delivery of three Inmarsat-5 satellites from Baikonur.
+September: A Proton rocket to launch Inmarsat-5 F2 satellite from Baikonur.
 The agreement to launch a trio of satellites on three Proton rockets in 2013-2014 was announced on Aug.
 1, 2011.
 Based on the 702HP Ka-band satellite built by Boeing, Inmarsat-5 was conceived to form the constellation to support Inmarsat’s Global Xpress network.
 Global Xpress was designed to offer seamless global coverage and deliver unprecedented mobile broadband speeds of up to 50MB/s for users in the government, maritime, enterprise, energy and aeronautical sectors.
 Inmarsat promised to invest an estimated amount of $1.2 billion in the Global Xpress program, which includes launch costs.
+In February 2014, the launch of Inmarsat-5 F2 was planned in September.

-2013-2014: A Proton rocket to launch the MEXSAT-1 satellite for the Mexican government’s Ministry of Communications and Transportation, the Secretaria de Comunicaciones y Transportes, SCT.
+October: A Proton rocket to launch the MEXSAT-1 satellite for the Mexican government’s Ministry of Communications and Transportation, the Secretaria de Comunicaciones y Transportes, SCT.
 MEXSAT-1 is a 5800-kilogram satellite built on Boeing’s 702 HP platform for GEO-Mobile services, designed for a lifetime of 15 years.
 The satellite will carry a 22-meter L-band reflector for mobile terminal links, complemented by a 2-meter Ku-band antenna.
 Located at the orbital location of 113 degrees West, MEXSAT-1 will join the country's current satellite fleet to offer mobile satellite services and fixed satellite services to support governmental, civil and humanitarian efforts.
-The agreement for the launch was announced on March 9, 2012.
+The agreement for the launch in 2013 or 2014 was announced on March 9, 2012.
+In February 2014, the launch of Inmarsat-5 F2 was planned in October.

 June: A Shtil 2.1 submarine-launched rocket to launch a 19-kilogram solar sail demonstrator, along with a constellation of 50 small CubeSat satellites for multi-point and long-duration studies of lower thermosphere of the Earth under QB-50 program into a 330-kilometer orbit, with the inclination 79 degrees toward the Equator.
 (As of September 2010)